Applications are accepted from June to August every year.

 - Confirmation letter of acceptance from a post secondary institution.

 Annual scholarships are awarded as determined by the National Board of Directors and on the recommendation of the Executive Director at each November Board Meeting for the subsequent year.
-(Annual budgets will consider scholarships) Scholarships are in the amount of $3,000 with a minimum of one and a maximum of three scholarships being awarded each year.
+(Annual budgets will consider scholarships) Scholarships are in the amount of $3,000 and will be awarded to two individuals each year.
 Scholarships are paid in two installments of $1500 during the first and second years of study.
 The scholarships are advertised in The Forwarder and in the CIFFA eBulletin from April – July each year.
 Applications will be accepted between June and August each year.
 Applications are forwarded to an adjudication committee, comprised of at least three directors from the national board, with one director from each of the three Regions.
 This committee will review material, score essays and determine the winner(s).
 Winners are announced at the September National Board of Directors meeting.

 Winners must agree to use their photo for promotional purposes.